 Counterfeit pills are nearly identical to prescription medications.
 They may resemble oxycodone, alprazolam (Xanax), Adderall, and other medications.
 Students may purchase Xanax for anxiety, and Adderall in the belief that it will aid their academics, with many of these purchases made on the internet or social media sites.
 Many of these sites sell counterfeit versions of these drugs tainted with fentanyl and/or meth, which can lead to death.
-A lethal dose of fentanyl

-30mg Authentic (left) and Counterfeit Oxycodone (right)
+Adderall: Authentic (left) and counterfeit (right)